-For MAF configured RDUs, the functions which can be applied to ancillary/bell relays are : isolate/de-isolate, reset and test.
+For MAF configured RDUs, the functions which can be applied to ancillary relays are : isolate/de-isolate, reset and test.
+For both MAF and non-MAF RDUs, chapter 5 of this manual describes how to isolate and de-isolate the Warning System and External Bell.